Paolo97Gll/Raytracer.jl/README.md

                         resolution of the rendered image (default:
                         "540:540")
   -R, --renderer RENDERER
-                        type of renderer to use ("onoff", "flat" or "path") (default: "path")
-  -A, --antialiasing ANTIALIASING
+                        type of renderer to use ("onoff", "flat", "path" or "pointlight") (default: "path") -A, --antialiasing ANTIALIASING
                         number of samples per pixel (must be a perfect square) (type: Int64, default: 0)